ILikeBanana2/ILikeBanana2/README.md

-★ look at strawpage 4 dni mb,,,, just be a decent person basically,, ALSO,, since it aint on the strawpage,, dont really want hazbin hotel peoplez interacting with me on here guh
+★ look at strawpage 4 dni mb,,,, just be a decent person basically,, ALSO,, since it aint on the strawpage,, dont really want hazbin hotel peoplez interacting with me guh

 ★ im hella shy,, dont talk so much while playing i just sit around when i hop on here without my sibling u can interact but i dont think you'll get much of a conversation outta me tho,,,, idk what 2 say